-INTRODUCTION AND SCOPE
+1 INTRODUCTION AND SCOPE

 This tool provides the procedures for conducting the non-permanence risk analysis and buffer determination required for jurisdictional and nested REDD+ (JNR) programs following Scenarios 2 and 3 described in the JNR Requirements.
-The tool sets out the requirements for jurisdictional proponents 2implementing partners and validation/verification bodies to assess risk and determine the appropriate risk rating and buffer withholding.
+The tool sets out the requirements for jurisdictional proponents, implementing partners and validation/verification bodies to assess risk and determine the appropriate risk rating and buffer withholding.

 This tool was developed by a working group composed of leading practitioners and experts on jurisdictional REDD+ and underwent peer review and public consultation, including review and testing by jurisdictional governments that are applying the VCS JNR framework.
-The tool is based on the VCS AFOLU Non-Permanence Risk Tool, and adapted to account risks specific to jurisdictional programs.
-Note that nested projects shall apply the AFOLU Non-Permanence Risk Topic while wisdictional programs shall apply this JNR Non-Permanence Risk Tool to determine a non-permanence risk rating and buffer withholding.
+The tool is based on the VCS AFOLU Non-Permanence Risk Tool and is adapted to account for risks specific to jurisdictional programs.
+Note that nested projects shall apply the most recent version of the AFOLU Non-Permanence Risk Tool, while jurisdictional programs shall apply this JNR Non-Permanence Risk Tool to determine a non-permanence risk rating and buffer withholding.

-This document will be updated from time-to-time and readers shall ensure that they are using the most current version of the document.
+This document will be updated from time to time, and readers shall ensure that they are using the most current version of the document.